50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 6 Fun Christmas Movie Nights With the Book

-This ensured early risers had something new to read while they waited for mom and dad to wake up on Christmas morning.
+Early risers get a delightful surprise to read while patiently waiting for the rest of the family to wake up.
 It’s worth a try for a little more sleep!

 Best list of Christmas pictures books pdf printable free